brianloveswords/bjb.dev/src/pages/log/20220226-how-I-read-papers.md

 My brain's cache for working through interesting things is small.
 Not everything I read passes the interest filter, but once something is in there I need to flush the cache in order to start processing new interesting information.
 I flush the cache by writing what's in my head.

-I started recognizing a tell for when I need to flush the cache: when I have to go back and re-read a sentence or paragraph or page because I was "zoning out".
+I recently recognized a tell for when I need to flush the cache: when I have to go back and re-read a sentence or paragraph or page because I was "zoning out".

 I used to hate this—c'mon brain, stick with it—but now recognize this means I have some interesting stuff in my brain that I need to start working out on paper.